decentrists/Ponder/README.md

 The latest version of the code can be found on the [development](https://github.com/decentrists/Ponder/tree/development) branch.

 We are glad to collaborate with anyone able and passionate about the future of blockchain technology.
-If you wish to contribute to the codebase, please contact us on git@github.com.
+If you wish to contribute to the codebase, please contact us on git@decentapps.eu.
 Thank you! <3

 ##### Contact Us